gumstix/yocto-manifest/README.md

 If you forget to setup these environment variables prior to bitbaking, your OS will complain that it can't find bitbake on the path.
-Don't try to install bitbake using a package manager, just run the command.
+Don't try to install bitbake using a package manager, just run the command above.

 You can then rebuild as before: